LuisBarroso37/Robofriends/README.md

 ## Robofriends

-Simple web app which displays fake users' avatars, name and email and allows these users to be searched over dynamically by using the search bar.
+Simple web app which displays fake users' avatars, names and emails and allows these users to be searched over dynamically by using the search bar.

 ### Instructions
 To run this app in local environment, in the project directory